 According to Tsang, DealerTrack also managed to setup an automated deployment flow, where Jenkins would pick up a build from the internal repository, tunnel into the development server, then drop off the artifact and deploy the build.
 They managed to accomplish this using Python Fabric , a CLI for streamlining the use of SSH for application deployment or system administrator tasks.

-Tsang explained that DealerTrack had a central Jenkins master to maintain the build pipeline, but split the work between each team’s assigned slave and assigned testing server.
-Dedicated slaves worked on the more important jobs, which allowed branch merging to be accomplished 30% faster.
+Tsang explained that DealerTrack had a central Jenkins controller to maintain the build pipeline, but split the work between each team’s assigned agent and assigned testing server.
+Dedicated agents worked on the more important jobs, which allowed branch merging to be accomplished 30% faster.

 Stay tuned for Part 2!